dotroll/I18N/README.md

 I18N_Country
 ------------

 This class has two purposes.
 First it contains a lot of information on the world's countries, most notably the short and official *country names* in English and Hungarian as well as in every official language in that country.
-It also contains the timezone of the capitol, the TLD for that country and EU membership information.
+It also contains the timezone of the capital, the TLD for that country and EU membership information.
 This information has been hand-picked and may therefore contain errors.

 Secondly, it represents a country as an object and can be queried for the name, etc.